Threat of freezing rain closes some GTA schools, cancels bus service | CBC News

 Freezing rain warnings and advisories in affect across southern Ontario

-The potential for freezing rain on Wednesday morning prompted several schools board in Toronto and surrounding regions to cancel classes and buses.
+The threat of freezing rain on Wednesday morning prompted several schools board in Toronto and surrounding regions to cancel classes and buses.

 Dance your way back into bed <a href="https://twitter.com/hashtag/peelfam?src=hash&ref_src=twsrc%5Etfw">#peelfam</a> <a href="https://t.co/6v71T0owg7">pic.twitter.com/6v71T0owg7</a>—@PeelSchools